 In-class exercises.
 There will be a variety of in-class exercises.
-Like the problem sets, the goal of these is to help you improve your understanding of the class material.
+Like the problem sets, my goal is to help you improve your understanding of the class material.
 They will also help me to understand what topics are most confusing to the class.
-Some of the exercises will be completed in small groups, but unless I say otherwise, each individual is expected to turn in their own attempt at documenting the solution.
+Some of the exercises will be completed in small groups, but unless I say otherwise, each individual is expected to turn in their own attempt at a solution.
 As mentioned elsewhere in this document, we will use a variety of different technologies to submit these materials, though Carmen will be commonly used.